Guided walk in Kibera, Nairobi

 Why Bitcoin in Kibera matters

 We talk about Bitcoin in Kibera through usefulness, not price charts.
-What matters here is how local people test tools that can move money quickly, lower fees, and open new forms of participation.
+What matters here is how local people use tools that can move money quickly, lower fees, and open new forms of participation.

 A circular economy means money is not only received.
 It is spent again inside the same community.
 We show you how that idea becomes real at street level.